 Don’t get me wrong, I love some of these routines.
 I like my job, I love to write and to interact with people.
 I also have a dream of getting another degree overseas.
 It hit me hard when the company I work for was giving a signal that it will be harder for me to pursue a degree.
 If you are not happy in your job then quit, they said.
 But should you quit if your workplace is already among the top company in your country?

 To regain my compass, I have talked and shared with my BFFs, and I came to a conclusion that we are more or less in the same crisis.
 They gave me advice to learn another skill, to upgrade myself while trying new things.
-Taken their advice made me stumble into the current trend of a digital nomad.
+Taken their advice made me stumble into the current trend of a digital nomad – a lifestyle that offered freedom and flexibility, albeit with its own set of challenges.
 I have landed myself several freelance writing jobs.

-It was exciting at first, but eventually, I still feel that something is missing.
+And so, I find myself here, at the intersection of uncertainty and possibility, grappling with the complexities of the third-life crisis.
 Unlike my quarter-life crisis, the third life crisis is subtle.
 It will stay in the back of your mind and keeps you questioning about your choice.
 As this was going on for some time, I try to acknowledge and write about it.
 Hopefully, it will be as Anne Frank said:

 “I can shake off everything as I write; my sorrows disappear, my courage is reborn.”